KGHALAMB/AirStage/documents/APISpec.md

         {
             "success": "boolean"
         }

-## 4. Modifying a Booking

-The API calls are made in this sequence when a booking is to be removed
-1. `Get Booking`
-2. `Cancel Booking`

-   4.1 Get Booking - /catalog/booking/{booking_id} (GET)

-   Retrieves the information for a bookingn given its id.

-        Request: N/A

-        Returns:
-        {
-            "venue_id": row.venue_id,
-            "performer_id": row.performer_id,
-            "time_start": row.time_start,
-            "time_end": row.time_end
-        }

-   4.2 Cancel Booking - /book/bookings/cancel/{booking_id} (POST)

-   Cancels a booking given its id.

-        Returns:
-        {
-            "success": "boolean"
-        }

-## 5. User signing up/in
+## 4. User signing up/in

 The API calls are made in this sequence when a user is to sign up/login
 1. `Signing up as a user`
 2. `Signing in as a user`

-    5.1 Signing up as a user - /user/signup/ (POST)
+    4.1 Signing up as a user - /user/signup/ (POST)

     Adds a users credentials to the database